 Throughout the assessment process, consult with your employees and, where applicable, relevant trade unions about the right time to safely return to work, transportation options and home working arrangements.

 Once complete, share the results of your risk assessment with your employees and if possible, publish the results on your website.
-You are expected to do this if you have over 50 employees though, there is no legal action if you don’t.
+You're expected to do this if you have over 50 employees, though there's no legal action if you don’t.
 You only need to publish the results of the risk assessment rather than the whole assessment document itself.
 If you have multiple premises or properties, it will be presented as a single overarching risk assessment.

-In addition, the government has published a series of eight guides across a range of sectors to help businesses work safely during the COVID-19 pandemic, see here.
-It is worth noting that many small businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles so you may need to use more than one of these guides as you think through what you need to do to keep people safe and workplace COVID-19 secure.
-We suggest you take a look through the ‘Shops and branches’ and ‘vehicles’ guides in particular as they contain content relevant to you.
+In addition, the Government has published a series of guides across a range of sectors to help businesses work safely during the COVID-19 pandemic, see here.
+It's worth noting that many small businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles so you may need to use more than one of these guides as you think through what you need to do to keep people safe and workplace COVID-19 secure.
+We suggest you take a look through the ‘Shops and branches’ and ‘vehicles’ guides in particular, as they contain content relevant to you.

-How often should I be doing coronavirus risk assessments for my small business?
+How often should I be doing COVID-19 risk assessments for my small business?